firstdraft/appdev-lessons/lessons/our-own-classes-lesson.md

 Note that we had to `require("date")` in order to load the `Date` class into the program; Ruby doesn't load this class into every program by default, like it does with the core classes (`String`, `Integer`, etc).

 <aside markdown="1">
-The parentheses are almost always dropped after `require`, so it would be `require "date"`.
+The parentheses are almost always dropped after `require`, so it would usually be: `require "date"`.
 </aside>

 So, rather than using a `Hash` to model real world things, it's a good idea to create classes, and then empower them with *behavior* (methods) in addition to information.